Managing your projects

 }

-Adding milestones
+Adding phases and milestones

 POST /v3/milestones HTTP/1.1